elegy2000/pauls-phish-tickets/PROJECT_OVERVIEW.md

 - We have chosen Supabase as our primary backend solution.
 - Ticket data is stored in a Postgres database (managed by Supabase), providing structured, queryable, and scalable storage.
 - Images and CSV files are stored in Supabase Storage, allowing for persistent, cloud-based file management.
+- [May 20, 2024] Updated RLS policy on ticket_stubs table to allow inserts from API/service, enabling successful CSV uploads from the web app.

 **New Path Forward:**
 - Move away from local CSV/JSON file workflows.
 All ticket data and images are now managed in Supabase, enabling live editing and uploads from the web app.